Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Construction of approximate unstable Lipschitz foliations

-To bound the first term on the right hand side, we use our Lipschitz bound \eqref{Lipbd}.
+To bound the first term on the right-hand side, we use our Lipschitz bound \eqref{Lipbd}.
 Note that $\barG_a(\eta, a)$ parametrizes the curve on one side of the gap, while $\barG_b(\eta, b)$ parametrizes the curve on the other.
 Equation \eqref{Lipbd} says

 where $\phi$ represents the angle between the two unstable curves at the given points and the distance between points is measured along a stable curve connecting the two points.
 Since stable curves have uniformly bounded curvature, this distance is uniformly equivalent to Euclidean distance on the scatterer.